 Introduction

-First of all, the E-ARK AIP format specification defines a basic structure for how to store submitted E-ARK information packages (E-ARK SIPs) and also how to store changes over time due to metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.
-Compliance with the E-ARK AIP format means that an AIP makes this structure explicit and that the structural components can be identified correctly.
+The E-ARK AIP format specification defines a basic structure for how to store submitted information packages (SIPs) and also how to store changes over time due to metadata edits, digital preservation strategies (e.g. migration or adding emulation information), or submission updates.
+Compliance with the AIP format defined by this specification means that an AIP makes this structure explicit and that the structural components can be identified correctly.

+The purpose of defining a standard format for the archival information package is to pave the way for simplified repository migration.
+Given the increasing amount of digital content archives need to saveguard nowadays, changing the repository solution should be based on a standard exchange format.
+This is to say that a data repository solution provider does not necessarily have to implement this E-ARK AIP format as the internal storage format, but it should at least allow exporting E-ARK AIPs.
+By this way, the costly procedure of exporting data, producing SIPs, and ingesting them again in the new repository can be simplified.
+Data repository solution providers know what kind of existing data they can expect if they were chosen to replace an existing repository solution.
+A E-ARK compliant repository solution should be able to immediately analyse and incorporate existing data in form of E-ARK AIPs without the need of applying data transformation or having to fulfil varying SIP creation requirements.

+Repository systems are not expected to implement this AIP format, however, they are expected to be able to generate it it in a simple way for a set of AIPs.

 On the one hand, the AIP format specification consists of an obligatory set of structural requirements which will be explained more precisely in section 5.
-At this point it is important to note that the structure of the AIP could be, in principle, expressed in terms of structural metadata only (e.g. by use of an E-ARK specific structMap in a METS document).
-However, the E-ARK implementations which make use of AIPs, require the structure of the AIP to be implemented as a file system folder hierarchy, to make it clear for both human users and tools where to find what.
+At this point, it is important to note that the structure of the AIP could be, in principle, expressed in terms of structural metadata only (e.g. by use of an E-ARK specific structMap in a METS document).
+However, the E-ARK implementations, which make use of AIPs, require the structure of the AIP to be implemented as a file system folder hierarchy to make it clear for both humans and tools where to find what.
 This means that the implementation of the structure of the AIP format as described in section 5 is a necessary condition to make use of the E-ARK reference implementation of earkweb.

 On the other hand, the compliance rules regarding implementation of structural and preservation metadata are defined by the Common Specification.
 Section 5 of the AIP format specification contains the documentation of the implementation of structural and preservation metadata in the E-ARK reference implementation of earkweb.